simonmichael/hledger/hledger/hledger.m4.md

 So in principle you could enable both `--infer-equity` and `--infer-costs` in your config file, and your reports would have the advantages of both.

-## Basis / lots
+## Cost basis

-This is an advanced topic; skip over if you don't need it.
+This is an advanced topic, only relevant if you are doing [Lot reporting](#lot-reporting).
-For full details, see [Lot reporting](#lot-reporting).
+Note "cost basis" and "cost" (AKA transacted price or transacted cost, described above) sound similar - but they are distinct concepts.

-If you are buying an amount of some commodity to hold as an investment, it may be important to keep track of its *cost basis* (AKA "basis") and *lots*.
+If you are buying an amount of some commodity to hold as an investment, it may be important for tax reporting to keep track of its *cost basis* and *lots*, so you can calculate *capital gains*.
-("Cost basis" and "cost" (see above) sound similar, and often have the same amount in simple purchases; but they are distinct concepts.)

-The basis records:
+In hledger, an investment amount's "basis" includes

-1. the amount's nominal acquisition cost (usually the same as the transacted cost, ie what you paid for it, but not always)
+1. The nominal acquisition cost.
+Usually this is the same as the transacted cost, ie what you paid for it, but not always.
-2. the nominal acquisition date (usually the date you acquired it, but not always)
+2. The nominal acquisition date.
+Usually this is the date you acquired it, but not always.
-3. and optionally a label, to disambiguate or identify lots.
+3. And optionally a short text label, to disambiguate lots with the same date, or to attach a mnemonic name.

 An amount with a basis is called a lot.
 The basis is a property of the lot, remaining with it throughout its lifetime.